Ansys Rocky quickly and accurately simulates the flow behavior of bulk materials with complex particle shapes and size distributions.

 Open 3D objects made by joining two-dimensional surfaces to create an empty container of a thickness that you define—such as a bottle or box.
 Because they contain no interior volume, the mass of a shell particle is much lower than a similarly shaped solid particle.

-Rocky DEM is able to simulate closed 3D whole or perforated shapes of full interior volume composed of geometry triangles with at least some inward facing components.
+Ansys Rocky is able to simulate closed 3D whole or perforated shapes of full interior volume composed of geometry triangles with at least some inward facing components.
 In this way, you have a new horizon of possibilities.

 Complex and free-body motion